 Now you have an excellent piece of meat.

 Slice thinly and serve with your choice of condiments.
 My brother Rich suggests horseradish.
+Get a recipe for homemade horseradish sauce here.

 And that's it!
 It's very tender and delicious.
 The boys couldn't tell it wasn't “regular” roast.
 (Personally, I found it to be more tender than the roast we had cooked the day before.)